alexcroox/R3-Web/README.md

 ### Getting help

-You can find me (Titan) on [ACE3 Slack](https://slackin.ace3mod.com/) or feel free to create an issue here.
+You can find me (Titan) on the [R3 Discord](https://discord.gg/qcE3dRP) or feel free to create an issue here.

 ### Why not x framework/language